aamabile001/aamabile001/README.md

 - Python Core

 I'm a broker for crypto trading bot [Einstein AI](https://www.einsteinai.io).
 It's a great way to get exposure to the crypto markets with minimal risk and effort.
 Ping me if you're interested in learning more.

+My name is Anthony and I'm just getting started.